sebiglesias/takehome-front/README.md

 In order to determine a scholar from an investor I'm using the following criteria:

 - A scholar will have SLP transactions or holdings where a breeder or investor will probably not.
-- A breeder/investor will have a high number of transactions that don't include SLP and different holdings as well
+- A breeder/investor will have a high number of transactions that don't include SLP and different holdings as well.

 ### Things to improve on

 - I'm not using some transaction endpoints that where available in the website, mainly because I couldn't pass info to the decoder.
 I experimented a bit trying to determine the type of transaction from the `to` and `from` address but deemed it not worth pursuing, as it would have taken me more time.
-- Have some sort of integration tests to test the app as a whole, only unit tests where added
+- Have some sort of integration tests to test the app as a whole, only unit tests where added.
+- Look into the Axies infinity graphql api for additional information to base decision on.